Richard II: The Boy Who Would Be King

 Upon hearing the news Richard rushed back to England only to find that many of those Knights who had accompanied him on his campaign in Ireland now deserted to Bolingbroke, and he appeared to lose his nerve as a sense of fatalism overtook him.
 Instead of trying to rally support he disguised himself as a priest and with a couple of trusted retainers fled across country telling anyone who would listen to him of the traitors in their midst, and as ever blaming someone else for his troubles.

-But in reality Richard had nowhere to run to.
+But Richard had nowhere to run to.
 Holed up in Flint Castle and with no one willing to come to his assistance on 19 August he surrendered himself to Bolingbroke.

-Bolingbroke was forced to enter into a negotiation, laced liberally with threats, before Richard bowed to the inevitable.
+Bolingbroke was forced to enter a negotiation, laced liberally with threats, before Richard bowed to the inevitable.
 He agreed to abdicate the throne in favour of Bolingbroke and take the title Richard of Bordeaux, instead.
-Despite the agreement however, Bolingbroke knew that as long as Richard lived he could never be secure on the throne.
-There were those who would never accept his right to succeed and of course the ever capricious Richard could never entirely be trusted.
-As long as he lived Bolingbroke’s crown would be in peril.
+Despite the agreement however, Bolingbroke knew that as long as Richard lived, he could never be secure on the throne.
+There were those who would never accept his right to succeed and of course the ever-capricious Richard could never entirely be trusted - as long as he lived Bolingbroke’s crown would be in peril.

 After all, killing a King set a dangerous precedent and when his death was announced on 14 February 1400, it was to great public mourning, much of it orchestrated by the new regime.